shaefelinger/codepedia/src/VUE/vue router.md

 ## The Hash

-“Hash mode” is the default mode for Vue2 Router and it uses the URL hash to simulate a full URL so the page isn’t reloaded every time the URL changes.
+- “Hash mode” is the default mode for Vue2 Router
+- uses the URL hash to simulate a full URL so the page isn’t reloaded every time the URL changes.

-In order to remove it we need to add some configuration to our **router.js** :
+In order to remove it we need to add some configuration to  **router.js** :

 `mode: 'history'`